piedraj/MuonValidation/README.md

     python new_muonReleaseSummary.py

-Once the validations are done you should copy (or move) them to the repository.
-In the example below the validations correspond to the `CMSSW_10_6_0` release.
+Once the validations are done you should copy (or move) them to the muon validation eos repository.
+The example below corresponds to the `CMSSW_10_6_0` release.

     cp -r CMSSW_10_6_0 /eos/user/c/cmsmupog/www/Validation/.
     cd /eos/user/c/cmsmupog/www/Validation/CMSSW_10_6_0